jdcloudcom/en/documentation/Networking/Elastic-IP/Operation-Guide/Elastic-IP-Management/Create-Elastic-IP.md

 Step 3: Confirm the region where you need to create an elastic IP, select the corresponding region tag on the Elastic IP List Page, and click **Apply** to enter the Create Elastic IP Page.

 	Description
-	After entering Create Elastic IP Page, the function of switching the region for which Elastic IP is created may also be realized by switching region tag.
+	Entering the creation page to create an elastic IP, you can also switch the Region label to switch the region in which an elastic IP is to be created.
+The creation of edge EIPs in cn-south-1 is now supported.

 Step 4: On the Create Elastic IP Page, select the type of billing by bandwidth for the elastic IP to be created.